Jeroen Meeusen

 Signed: "Trécourt & Georges Oberhaeuser, Place Dauphine № 19, Paris".

-In 1848, Oberhaeuser wrote to Pieter Harting: "if I ever rendered a service to science, it was by being the first to make cheap microscopes, so that scientists who are usually not rich can more easily open their wallet".
+In 1848, Oberhaeuser wrote to Pieter Harting: "if I ever rendered a service to science, it was by being the first to make inexpensive microscopes, so that scientists who are usually not rich can more easily open their wallet".

 1837